-This course covers clinical aspects of working with elementary and secondary level children with special needs.
+(3 lec hrs/wk) This course covers clinical aspects of working with elementary and secondary level children with special needs.
 Students will receive instruction in various medical, physical therapy, and occupational therapy assistive techniques.
 Students will also receive instruction in techniques to assist children experiencing speech/vision/hearing disabilities as well as approaches to ensure personal and classroom safety.
+Prerequisite: ED268 with a C or better.